VaibhavRox/Bangalore-House-Price-Prediction-Project-ML-and-DS-/README.md

 ---
 ## 📊 Dataset
 - The dataset is from Kaggle: Bengaluru House Data.
 It contains various features like area, location, number of bathrooms, and price per square foot.
+- The dataset is from [Kaggle: Bengaluru House Data](https://www.kaggle.com/datasets/amitabhajoy/bengaluru-house-price-data)

 ---

 ## 🔮 Model